Hugh Hefner was a man on a mission to make a change.

 As people all over the world mourn the loss of the late visionary, who died of natural causes Wednesday at the iconic Playboy Mansion, some may be wondering how his iconic contribution to pop culture—Playboy—began.

-In short, the then-25-year-old Esquire copywriter saw a need and fulfilled it.
+In short, the then-25-year-old Esquire copywriter saw a need and tried to fulfill it.
 It was in the early 1950s when Hefner, a former Army noncombatant with a knack for art and the written word, stepped away from the magazine after he was denied a $5 raise.

 "I looked back on the roaring Twenties, with its jazz, Great Gatsby and the pre-Code films as a party I had somehow managed to miss," he once said.
 "After World War II, I expected something similar, a return to the period after the first war.
 But when the skirt lengths went down instead of up, I knew we were in big trouble.
 It turned out to be a very conservative, serious period—socially, sexually and politically."